 Pregnant female bears dig snow dens in the fall to give birth—but this is not a true hibernation.
 They remain in the dens for four to eight months.
 During that time, they don’t eat or drink and must live off their fat reserves.

 Polar bears mothers usually give birth to twins.
 Polar bear cubs weigh just over one pound at birth!
 They are about the size of a stick of butter.
 They have fine, soft fur.

 Polar bear cubs remain with their mother in the den until they are three or four months old, drinking her rich milk.
 The cubs snuggle close to mom to stay warm.

 When the cubs are big enough, the family leaves the den so the mother can return to the sea ice to hunt seals.
 She is very hungry at that point.

-Scientists predict that we’ll lose two-thirds of the world’s polar bears by 2050 unless we reduce greenhouse gas emissions.
-And we’ll lose all of them by the end of the century unless we take action.
+Scientists predict that we could lose two-thirds of the world’s polar bears by 2050 unless we reduce greenhouse gas emissions.
+And we could lose all of them by the end of the century unless we take action.
 This is why the polar bear is listed as a threatened species under the U.S. Endangered Species Act.